What is 2FA

 This makes things much harder for potential attackers, as they would not only need your username and password, but also be in possession of your 2FA device (phone or Yubikey).

-Learn more about the 2FA functions and how to set them up:
+To learn more about the 2FA functions and how to set them up, see these specialized guides:

 - How does 2FA for Login work? (required)

 - How does 2FA for Deposits & Withdrawals work? (optional; needs GSL*)